Cecil Clementi Smith: Background

 The son of an Essex rector, John Smith, and his wife Cecilia Susanna Clementi (daughter of Muzio Clementi), Cecil Clementi Smith received his education at St Paul's School and Corpus Christi College, Cambridge.
-In 1864 he began his civil service career as a cadet interpreter in Hong Kong, learning much about the Chinese culture and gradually became an accomplished scholar of the Chinese culture.
+In 1864, he began his civil service career as a cadet interpreter in Hong Kong, learning much about the Chinese culture and gradually becoming an accomplished scholar of the Chinese culture.
 He was also the Colonial Treasurer of Hong Kong.

 Civil Service

 On 3 September 1878, Clementi Smith took office in Singapore as a Colonial Secretary in the Straits Settlements, and understudied Governor Frederick Weld.
 His knowledge of Chinese culture and competence in the language proved useful as he was able to communicate effectively with leaders of the growing Chinese community.

 Smith became known for his effective work in quelling Chinese secret societies in the Straits Settlements, such as those in Singapore which had been terrorising locals for decades.
 He also established the Queen's Scholarships in 1889 to fund bright Singaporean students to further their studies in top British universities.

-In 1887 he was appointed Governor of the Straits Settlements and High Commissioner to Malaya till 1893.
+In 1887, he was appointed Governor of the Straits Settlements and High Commissioner to Malaya till 1893.
 A popular governor, the local Chinese community petitioned for a continuation of his appointment when he left Singapore in 1893.

 Subsequently, he was Lieutenant Governor of Ceylon, and the Master of the Mercers' Company in 1897.
-He was president of the commission of inquiry on the Trinidad riots in 1903, and was chief British delegate to International Opium Convention at The Hague in 1912.
+He was president of the commission of inquiry on the Trinidad riots in 1903, and was chief British delegate to the First International Opium Convention at The Hague in 1912.